 In the past we answered the question of, what is audience development?
 Now we ask, how is it defined by our industry?
 What you’ll learn soon is that everybody defines it just a little differently.
-Just like “inbound marketing” has been a buzzword over the past few years, “audience development” has begun to grow in popularity, meaning much of the same thing.
+Just like “inbound marketing” has been a buzzword, “audience development” has grown in popularity, meaning much of the same thing.

 HubSpot coined the term “inbound marketing,” which basically means bringing customers to you that are already in your niche, rather than sending out direct mail and going to trade shows, of which the methods are expensive and have a lower return on your investment.

-Our audience development definition runs along the same lines, except it’s a little more pure than just being about marketing.
-It’s about walking among your people (in the figurative sense) and building one-on-one relationships so customers feel more connected to your brand and also so you’re selling more products to those people.
+Our audience development definition runs along the same lines, except it expands a little beyond being only about marketing.
+It’s about walking among your people (in the figurative sense) and building one-on-one relationships so customers feel more connected to your brand so that you can, as a result, sell more products to those people.

-Mequoda Master Bob Kaslik left a comment a while back that elaborated on our definition.
+Long-time, now retired Mequoda publishing partner Bob Kaslik left a comment here a while back that elaborated on our definition.
 He said one crucial strategy in any audience development program is to “find people who are so delighted with your products they share them with their like-interested friends–which according to most of the research is an increasingly important factor in purchase decisions and why the social and commerce sites are full of comments and reviews.”

 Excellent point, Bob.

 “I’m also looking for repeat purchases,” he added.
 “The first order is often a trial purchase–did it deliver as promised, was it worth what I paid?
 Those who make a second purchase have a dramatically greater LTV to your company for most any market.
 If you have lots of one-time only buyers you probably have a challenging business.”

 The audience development part of your marketing is making sure you’re creating products your audience is asking for, while acting as a resource to those consumers – completely free of charge.